 “Monitoring and controlling risks involves various processes including tracking identified risks, implementation of response plans, improvement of risk management processes, and responding effectively to new risks.

-I can accomplish this in various ways including using a risk management plan, risk register, performance reports, tracking residual risks, and making sure that procedures and policies are adhered to.”
+I can accomplish this in various ways, including using a risk management plan, risk register, performance reports, tracking residual risks, and ensuring that procedures and policies are adhered to.”

 6. How Can You Communicate Risks Effectively To Stakeholders?

-Risks should be communicated before the project begins as well as during implementation and after completion.
+Risks should be communicated before the project begins and during implementation, and after completion.
 Here, the interviewer seeks to understand ways you would communicate to stakeholders.

 Tip 1: State ways through which risks can be communicated.

 Tip 2: Briefly explain each method for conveying risks

 “I will use the following ways:

 - Involve teams – I will identify all the teams involved in a project.
 Following this, I will identify individuals like team leaders or individuals skilled in enterprise risk management.
 Entrusting communication to experts will ensure that stakeholders will acquire more relevant information.

 - Consider stakeholders’ location – stakeholders are not always located near the project.
 To communicate risks effectively, I will identify a member of the project team who resides close to stakeholders.
 This could be in terms of time zone, country, or region.
 These individuals can convey risk information and respond to any concerns or questions.